 My Rhythm and Process

 Shortly before our time together, I spend 20–30 minutes in quiet ritual—a blend of prayer and energy work—to prepare the space.
-The second half is conversation: sometimes sharing what I’ve received, sometimes simply holding space for the mourner’s story, questions, or search for meaning.

 For Fellow Practitioners

-I share this not as a lived example for those who also carry gifts outside services they may offer within their professional domain.
+I share this as a lived example for those who also carry gifts outside the typical services they may offer within their professional domain.
 Many intuitive practitioners will recognize these moments—when you are called to show up in ways you can’t credential or market, yet they remain among the most meaningful acts of service you offer.